redislabs-training/ru204/certification-unlock-app/README.md

 You should edit this to include the correct values for each of the environment variables that the application uses, and do **not** commit this version of `app.yaml` to source control!

+The file `app_example.yaml` is provided as a start point for you.
+Copy this to `app.yaml` then add the real values to that file before deploying.

 ### Deploying to AppEngine

 To deploy, you'll need the Google Cloud Platform `gcloud` tools / SDK installed.
 You will also need to be authenticated to Google Cloud as a user that can access the `redislabs-university` project with at least "App Engine Admin" rights for the project.